 Together, renewable energy and energy efficiency can bring more than 80% of the energy-related CO2 emissions reductions needed to meet the targets agreed in Paris.
-As part of a climate change strategy, energy efficiency alone can contribute to 44% of total global CO2 emission reductions by 2040.
-By implementing currently available energy efficient appliances and through ambitious and urgent climate action, we could lower energy-related greenhouse gas emissions by 12% before 2040 with 60% more building space, 20% more people, and double global GDP.
+As part of a climate change strategy, energy efficiency alone can contribute more than 40% of total global CO2 emission reductions by 2040 (IEA, Energy Efficiency, 2021).

-The United Nations Sustainable Development Goal 7 (SDG#7) focuses on ensuring access to affordable, reliable and modern energy.
-Today, 840 million people do not yet have access to electricity.
-It is key that these ‘new’ energy consumers use it as efficiently as possible so we may prevent an increase in carbon emissions and ensure a transition to a climate neutral society that is just and socially balanced for all.
+The United Nations Sustainable Development Goal 7 focuses on ensuring access to affordable, reliable and modern energy.
+Today, 840 million people do not yet have access to electricity (Tracking SDG 7).
+It is key that these ‘new’ energy consumers use it as efficiently as possible to prevent an increase in carbon emissions and ensure a transition to a climate neutral society that is just and socially balanced for all.

 What are the benefits of energy efficiency?